- check your library account under “My Stuff” to see what titles you have currently “checked out” and the dates they are due. See image below.

 To find a book in the right sublocation on our shelves, it helps to understand its “address” is in the “call number” which gets printed on the material’s spine label.

-The beginning part hints at the sublocation— Fiction, Biography, E for “Easy Picture Book” or if you see a Dewey Decimal number the book is in the Nonfiction section of our library.
+The beginning part of the call number hints at the sublocation— Fiction, Biography, E for “Everybody/ Picture Book” or if you see a Dewey Decimal number the book is in the Nonfiction section of our library.

 The bottom part of a spine label might further clarify.
 If there is a GN on the end, it’s a graphic novel.
 A QP denotes “Quick Pick” section.
 DVD‘s are in their own section.
 If there’s an EB, it is an audiobook or e-book that your computer will help you access.
 Books in Spanish have a SPA at the end.